 In 140 characters: As Media assistant, I help share BIG's message and spread word of our events.
 I study marine mammals and human impacts on their populations.

 I am a Ph.D. student in the Marine Geology and Geophysics department.
-I love science, because science humbles us by forcing humans to take the natural world as it is and learn from it.
-So, I think there is an important philosophical lesson that even non-scientists can enjoy and scientists could do more to appreciate.
-In my broader impact activities, I strive to capture and communicate the spirit of the scientific experience as well as the important facts and theories.
+I am also an avid linguist and traveler, who seeks to promote communication across cultural boundaries.
+I love science, because it asks us to learn from the world as it is, rather than how we want it to be.
+In my broader impacts activities, I strive to capture and communicate the spirit of being a scientist in addition to the relevant facts and theories.
 After all, imagination and creativity are as much a part of science as observation and reason.